Admissions Open

 Job Roles and Salary After BBA in Finance

-A degree in BBA Finance provides access to a wide range of job roles across various industries.
-The finance industry is dynamic, and companies are always looking for young professionals who can analyse financial data, manage investments, and ensure sustainable growth.
-Let’s break down some of the most common job roles available for BBA Finance graduates, along with their salary expectations.
+Overall, a degree in BBA Finance provides access to a wide range of job roles across various industries.
+Since the finance industry is dynamic, companies are always looking for young professionals who can analyse financial data, manage investments, and ensure sustainable growth.
+To illustrate, let’s break down some of the most common job roles available for BBA Finance graduates, along with their salary expectations.

 1. Financial Analyst

-A financial analyst evaluates investment opportunities, prepares reports, and helps organisations make smart business decisions.
-They work in banks, investment firms, and corporate finance departments.
+For example, a financial analyst evaluates investment opportunities, prepares reports, and helps organisations make smart business decisions.
+Typically, they work in banks, investment firms, and corporate finance departments.

 • Average Salary (India): ₹3–6 LPA (Entry-level)